IBM/svn-connector-for-storediq/README.md

   High level flow of code for svn connector can be explained as follows.

   * *connect()* uses the information provided by constructor method to establish connection with the server that hosts the data source.
-The constructor method provides information that is collected by using the `Add Volume UI` dialog (explained in Test section).
+The constructor method provides information that is collected by using the `Add Volume` dialog as explained in [Test section](#4-test-the-connector).

   * *Create mount point*.
 It checks if the path for mount point exists, else it creates the path and bind that path for a local checkout.

   * *validate_directories()* creates new initial directory with the same name as of svn repository/directory which we want to checkout.
-This name will be given by user from storedIQ interface.
+This name will be given by user from StoredIQ dashboard.
 [Need to confirm??]

-  * *checkout* all the files from a specific repository of svn server to <local server??>.
-To achieve this for svn data source, `pysvn.Client.checkout()` is used from pysvn package.
+  * *checkout* all the files from a specific repository of svn server to <local/data server??>.
+To perform data operations with svn server `pysvn` package is used and `pysvn.Client.checkout()` is used to checkout from svn data source.
 After checkout, mount all these files to the mount point created earlier.

   * *list_dir()* lists the files and sub-directories in the specified repository.
 This method gets called when we harvest the newly added volume in StoredIQ.
 The firt time call of list_dir(), internally calls checkout function.